arpitbbhayani/articles/blogs/slowsort.md

 ![slowsort recurrence relation](https://user-images.githubusercontent.com/4745789/88473102-cb594e80-cf37-11ea-9015-217c3eda50d6.png)

-When the above recurrence relation is solved and we compute the asymptotic lower bound for `T(n)`, we find that is given by
+When the above recurrence relation is solved and we find that the asymptotic lower bound for `T(n)` is given by

 ![lower bound of slowsort](https://user-images.githubusercontent.com/4745789/88473128-14a99e00-cf38-11ea-905b-f3f473a0d74c.png)

-The above expression suggests that lower bound of Slowsort is non-polynomial in nature and for a sufficiently large `n` this would be more than `n^2` implying that even the best case of Slowsort is worse than the worst case of Bubble sort.
+The above expression suggests that lower bound of Slowsort is non-polynomial in nature and for a sufficiently large `n` this would be more than `n ^ 2` implying that even the best case of Slowsort is worse than the worst case of Bubble sort.
 The illustration below compares the time taken by Slowsort and the recursive implementation of Bubblesort.

 ![slowsort vs recursive bubblesort](https://user-images.githubusercontent.com/4745789/88475549-8e4c8680-cf4e-11ea-8ee4-9f7ed345ff5d.png)

 > The iterative implementation of Bubblesort stood no chance in terms of time taken for smaller sets of integers, hence the chart was plotted against the recursive implementation of it.
+Iterative bubble sort for smaller arrays is nearly flat.

 # Slowsort vs Bogosort

-Bogosort is a sorting algorithm that has a time complexity of `O(n!)` in the average case and an unbounded time in the worst case.
-The algorithm keeps on permuting (shuffling) the array till it is sorted and because of this unboundedness is considered to be the worst sorting algorithm ever.
+[Bogosort](https://en.wikipedia.org/wiki/Bogosort) is a sorting algorithm that has an average case time complexity of `O(n!)` and an unbounded time in the worst case.
+The algorithm keeps on permuting (shuffling) the array till it is sorted which introduces an unboundedness in its implementaion and hence the algorithm is considered to be the worst sorting algorithm ever.

 ```python
 import random